dku-boanlab/barista/README.md

 # Introduction
-- Barista: An Event-centric NOS Composition Framework for Software-Defined Networks
+- Barista: An Event-centric Composable NOS for Software-Defined Networks (SDN Controller)

 # Notification
 - If you find any bugs or have any questions, please send an e-mail to us.